Line 10 (Beijing Subway): Phase II

 The near completion of Line 10 led to rapid growth of Line 10's ridership.
 At the same time, some traffic from Line 1 was diverted to the parallel and newly opened Line 6, allowing Line 10 to overtake Line 1 as Beijing's busiest subway line.

 The Beijing Subway started operating express trains that ran non-stop between Songjiazhuang to Jinsong to alleviate traffic in the southeastern section of Line 10.
-These trains stopped operation after the completion of the loop.
+These express trains stopped operating after the completion of the loop.

 The loop was fully enclosed on May 5, 2013 with the opening of Fengtai and Niwa stations, as well as the infill Jiaomen East.
 Initially, Line 10 services consisted of a "full-loop" service that make the journey through all 45 stations in 104 minutes, and "partial-loop" trains that run from Chedaogou in the north-west to Songjiazhuang in the south-east before turning back.
-With the delivery of more rolling stock, "partial-loop" trains were removed and all trains serving the full loop at a headway of 2 minutes and 15 seconds.
+With the delivery of more rolling stock, "partial-loop" trains were removed and all trains are now serving the full loop at a headway of 2 minutes and 15 seconds.
 By 2014, the completed loop carried on average 1.69 million passengers per day.
 By 2019, large sections of Line 10 operated above 100% capacity, particularly the eastern and northern sections.
 Beijing Subway has responded by increasing the frequency of trains to every two minutes and removing some seats on trains to increase capacity.